briandrum/codes.forchagrin.com/_chapters/chapter-1501-model-codes-adopted.md

 ## 1501.03   Definitions

-1. _(a)_ Wherever the word “Municipality” is used in the Fire Prevention Code, it means the Village of Chagrin Falls, Ohio.
+1. _(a)_ Wherever the word "Municipality" is used in the Fire Prevention Code, it means the Village of Chagrin Falls, Ohio.

-2. _(b)_ Wherever the term “Corporation Counsel” is used in the Fire Prevention Code, it means the Director of Law of the Village.
+2. _(b)_ Wherever the term "Corporation Counsel" is used in the Fire Prevention Code, it means the Director of Law of the Village.

-3. _(c)_ Whenever the words “Chief of the Bureau of Fire Prevention” are used in the Fire Prevention Code, they shall be held to mean Officer in Charge in the Bureau of Fire Prevention.
+3. _(c)_ Whenever the words "Chief of the Bureau of Fire Prevention" are used in the Fire Prevention Code, they shall be held to mean Officer in Charge in the Bureau of Fire Prevention.
 (Ord.
 2000-76.
 Passed 10-9-00.)